First Things First, as a Church we are glad that you have taken an interest in having a baptism.

 Do I Have To Come To Church?

-How you choose to fulfil the promises you make is up to you.
-However being part of a worshiping community is important for your child's growth to full maturity in their Christian Journey.
+Well we'd like you to!
+In reality though how you choose to fulfil the promises you make is up to you.
+However being part of a worshiping community can genuinely enrich for your child's growth to full maturity in their life and their Christian journey.

 All we ask is that you give careful consideration to whether you are really prepared to carry through with the commitments you enter into.